heejjj/heejjj/README.md

 ## Introduction :raised_hands:
 - Welcome to Haily's code archive.
 Let's do some projects to be happy😎
 - 🌱 I have interested in Data Analysis, Bioinformatics.
-- 👯 I’m looking to collaborate on data analysis and app develop projects
+- 👯 I’m looking to collaborate on data analysis and app development projects

 - Wanna be a great PM has communicator with team members
 - Looking for team members proactively and passionately involved in the project